WilleLX1/Multi-Cracker/README.md

 ##### SURVENILLANCE
 - **!screenshot** - Takes a screenshot of the screen.
 - **!webcam** - Takes a picture with the webcam.
+- **!microphone** - Creates new voice channel that streams audio from client's microphone.
+WORK IN PROGRESS
 ##### KEYLOGGER
 - **!keylogger start** - Starts the keylogger.
 - **!keylogger stop** - Stops the keylogger.